gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 The error message is also suggesting that we could take ownership of `number`...
 But is there actually a way that both closures could take ownership of the same object?

 Yes!
 That is exactly what the [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html) type is there for.
-With multiple owners we have to move the borrow check from compile time to run time, but we also want to be able to update the content of our [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html).
+With multiple owners we have to move the borrow check from compile time to run time, and we also want to be able to update the content of our [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html).
 For that we can use the [RefCell](https://doc.rust-lang.org/std/cell/struct.RefCell.html) type.

 <span class="filename">Filename: src/main.rs</span>